- A 3.5 kilowatt-hour (kWh) 10-panel system costs £7,026 on average in the UK

 Your system will keep generating electricity even when there’s torrential rain outside and they can even help clear your panels of dirt and debris, making them more effective.

-The only weather that might impact solar panels is heavy snow.
+The only weather that might stop solar panels generating electricity is heavy snow, as snowfall can completely block them from the sun.
 According to Yorkshire-based supplier of renewable technology Ecofootprint, snow may briefly stop solar panels from producing energy, but it only affects yearly savings.

-The company has said that while solar panels generate less power under heavy snow, they work again on sunny days as long as they are not damaged.
+The company has said that while solar panels generate less power under heavy snow, they work again on sunny days as long as they’re not damaged.

 “Short winter days matter less for energy production because long summer days generate plenty of surplus power, which can be credited back to you through net metering,” the company is quoted as saying.